Butte teenager’s life threatened by breakthrough COVID case; Mother urges population to get vaccinated

 On July 22, Liam ran around the park in Deer Lodge with his friends like any other day.

 He had big plans then.
-A diehard fan of Norte Dame, Liam had tickets to watch the Fighting Irish play Toledo at Notre Dame Stadium in Indiana come September.
+A diehard fan of Notre Dame, Liam had tickets to watch the Fighting Irish play Toledo at Notre Dame Stadium in Indiana come September.

 “Liam, you're Irish Catholic.
 You're from Butte, Montana.
 Notre Dame is sacred ground," Tricia once told her son, and Liam embraced his fate with vigor.